Bucknalla/sigfox-hidnseek-tutorial/README.md

 ## Detecting Movement and Transmitting Alert over SIGFOX

-This example shows how to use the HidnSeek library to detect movement on the device, counting the number of times the device has moved since the last transmission and send the data over the SIGFOX network.
+This simple example shows how to use the HidnSeek library to detect movement on the device, counting the number of times the device has moved since the last transmission and send then data over the SIGFOX network.

 This could be used as an alarm or a trigger based upon movement such as a door or window opening.